nrlchow/Behavioral-Cloning-Project/README.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

-Video Reference
+Video Reference:

-You can see how the car performs on an unseen track in a simualted environement here :
+You can see how the car performs on an unseen track in a simulated environment here :

 Track1:
 https://www.youtube.com/watch?v=7K5qkB90RzI